kcomas/Shakara/SPEC.md

 In addition, fixed size arrays are helpful for overall memory usage, as you don't have to grow the array to accommodate for extra elements.

-Grabbing the length of the array would be used as a function, like in Python:
+Grabbing the amount of items in the array would be used as a function, like in Python:

-    length(array_name)
+    amt(array_name)

 Arrays in Shakara are to be zero-based, and would be accessed like most C-like languages, as shown below: